vibhanshuvaibhav/techtinium-assignment/README.md

 # techtinium-assignment
 Techtinium Python Full Stack Developer Assignment

-To run the programs please ensure Python 3 is installed on your local machine.
+To run the programs please ensure Python 3 and Flask is installed on your local machine.

+To install Flask run:

+pip3 install Flask

 To run the program: